gmc-code/PC-microbit-micropython/docs/lessons2/compass_syntax.rst

 .. py:function:: calibrate()

     Starts the calibration process.
-An instructive message will be scrolled to the user after which they will need to rotate the device in order to draw a circle on the LED display.
+A message 'TILT TO FILL SCREEN' will be scrolled to the user after which the user will need to tilt the microbit to fill the LED display.

 .. py:function:: is_calibrated()